Understanding Bicep Parameters Files

 4. Test the Bicep Parameters file with az deployment group validate

-5. Update your pipelines to use the new file
+5. Update pipelines to use the new file

 6. Remove the old JSON parameter file